Microtechnologies invests US$15 million for innovative manufacturing plant

-•In time to celebrate 20 years of operations in the country, the company opted to build a new type of manufacturing plant that is both forward thinking and environmentally friendly.
+• In time to celebrate 20 years of operations in the country, the company opted to build a new type of manufacturing plant that is both

 San José, February 19, 2018.
 The American company Microtechnologies –specializing in innovating and delivering critical components for global industries– inaugurated today its new production plant in the Terra Industrial Park, in Coyol of Alajuela.

 The new facility 15.000 square meters- marks the celebration of the company’s twentieth anniversary in the country and represents a milestone of innovation within the country’s manufacturing sector.
 Its construction and outfitting required an investment of US $ 15 million and will generate 250 new high tech jobs in the next five years.

 In the presence of high-level corporate representatives, the President of the Republic, Luis Guillermo Solís Rivera, was in charge of opening the building and verifying first hand the work carried out by the company in the country.

 "It is an excellent opportunity for Costa Rica that a company like Microtechnologies celebrate 20 years of being in our country.
 The celebration includes an expansion of its operations and the announcement to continue creating more quality jobs, due to the specialization of this company.
 Our commitment has been and continues to strengthen the conditions of competitiveness to be an appropriate destination for high technology investments, which allows us to continue generating well-being in our population, "said President Solís Rivera.